fransyozef/basic-login-angular/README.md

 - Bootstrap 4 (https://getbootstrap.com/)
 - Fontawesome 5 (https://fontawesome.com/)
 - Angular 6 (https://angular.io/)
-- A basisc authentication service to handle the login/logout/check authentication token
+- A basic authentication service to handle the login/logout/check authentication token
-- A simple secure dashboard
+- A simple secured dashboard
 - A simple login page (including error handling)
 - A fake backend service to handle the api request
-- A service to inject the authentication token on each request to the api
+- A service to inject the authentication token on each request to the api endpoint
 - Angular Routing system
 - Some RxJS function (http://reactivex.io/)